Snapshots of Food Industry News

 PepsiCo has begun the manufacture of its nacho chips in India in its Kolkata plant.
 The Beverage and Snack maker already makes snacks under the Kurkure brand and now they will also launch Doritos salty snacks under the ‘Make in India Policy’.
 PepsiCo plans to source the corn used in Doritos from Indian farmers as their goal is to develop the local ecosystem as per government policies.
 Doritos will be marketed in a number of formats like retail chains, online and in neighborhood stores.
 Doritos is one of the fastest growing snacks in PepsiCo’s portfolio.
 Among beverages, they manufacture Pepsi and Mountain Dew carbonated soft drinks.

 Coca-Cola to launch frozen desserts in India

 As consumers have made known their preference for healthier food choices, Coca-Cola also intends to move towards healthier beverages.
 They will launch new versions of Maaza and Minute Maid which will have fruit chunks.
-As part of their Virtuous Circular Economy, Coca-Cola intend to invest Rs.11,000 crores in building an agriculture based ecosystem, food processing units and sourcing so that in the next 5 years they are able to introduce a number of fruit-based products that would also benefit farmers.
-They intend to add juices to carbonated drinks, have more local fruit variants, launch new fruit based products and export Indian fruits globally.
+As part of their Virtuous Circular Economy, Coca-Cola intends to invest Rs.11,000 crores in building an agriculture-based ecosystem, food processing units and sourcing so that in the next 5 years they are able to introduce a number of fruit-based products that would also benefit farmers.
+They intend to add juices to carbonated drinks, have more local fruit variants, launch new fruit-based products and export Indian fruits globally.

 ITC to diversify to enter the premium fruit and vegetable category